bazelbuild/bazel/FAQ.md

 compiler?) still needs to be somewhere, and that place is also the `tools/` directory.

-Bazel comes with a `base_workspace/` directory, containing a minimal set of configuration files, suitable for running toolchains from standard system directories, e.g., `/usr/bin/`.
+Bazel's `compile.sh` script builds a minimal set of configuration files, suitable for running toolchains from standard system directories, e.g., `/usr/bin/`.

 Doesn't Docker solve the reproducibility problems?